nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### Grobyc (2940/7)

 - Sprigg - Get to Level 5 - DoppelGanger WightKnight (Stop if Attacked)
-- Good Start
+- Sprigg got to Level 5 (Good Start)
+  - Sprigg - DoppelGanger WightKnight
   - Lynx - 1 (Doesn't need to hit) - Strengthen WightKnight
-  - Harle - 1 / 1 / 1 (One needs to hit) - TurnWhite WightKnight
+  - Harle - 1's Grobyc AP Count is at 5 (One needs to hit) - TurnWhite WightKnight
-  - WightKnight - 3 / 3
+  - WightKnight - 3 / 3 or 2 / 3
-  - Lynx - TurnWhite Lynx
+  - Lynx - TurnWhite Lynx (Do some 1's if Harle will not push WightKnight to 6 stamina, use your brain)
   - Harle - Get to Level 5 - Meteorite
   - WightKnight - 3 / 3
   - Lynx - 2 / 2 / 2